JetBrains/lets-plot-kotlin/future_changes.md

 ### Changed

-- [DEPRECATED] The previous variant of writing the `statCount2d` function.
-Now it is correct to write `statCount2D`.
+- [DEPRECATED] Function `statCount2d` has been renamed to `statCount2D`.
+The old name is deprecated.

 ### Fixed